mreed20/space_leaks_review/lit_review.md

 3. Attempt to dereference the weak pointer by calling `deRefWeak`.
 If dereferencing fails, then `v` has been collected.
 Otherwise, `v` is still live, presumably because some expression holds a reference to `v`.

-This approach can be used in automated regression testing to ensure that space faults do not reappear after being fixed [@marlow_fixing_2018].
+This approach can be used in automated regression testing to ensure that space leaks do not reappear after being fixed [@marlow_fixing_2018].

 # Future work